 As we move from colder weather to warmer days, a good soup like Minestrone is a must.
 This hearty, vegetable-filled soup is warm and soothing, but light enough to not make you feel weighed down as you’re out enjoying these beautiful days.
 Plus, this Vegetarian Minestrone ticks all of my Budget Bytes boxes: easy, inexpensive, flexible, and meal prep friendly!

-There are a LOT of interpretations of Minestrone out there, but they often include a Parmesan rind to infuse more umami flavor into the broth.
-Parmesan is one of the few cheeses that is not considered vegetarian because it contains animal rennet.
-And since I didn’t have a Parmesan rind on hand, this particular recipe is a vegetarian minestrone.
+There are a lot of interpretations of Minestrone out there, but they often include a Parmesan rind to infuse more umami flavor into the broth.
+I didn’t have a Parmesan rind on hand so this particular recipe is a vegetarian minestrone.
 But by all means, if you have a Parmesan rind on hand and aren’t concerned about keeping the soup vegetarian, add it to the soup before it simmers!
 You won’t be disappointed.

 Some people also add a little bit of meat to their Minestrone.
 Pancetta or bacon are great options (brown in the pot before adding the vegetables) for adding a touch more flavor.